apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

 data until the actual hash ends in the byte `01`, which is pretty cheap (takes 256 tries on average, which at 250ns per shot would take 64 microseconds, comparable to the signing algorithm itself).
-Then her `s` value will end it 2, which we enforce by asking her to leave it off; we'll add it ourself.
+Then her `s` value will end it 2, which we enforce by asking her to leave it off; we'll add it ourselves.
 Concretely we add a `2 CAT` after the `2DUP` in our script, where we're computing $s$ for the signature check, and `1 CAT` to the end of our script where we want the result to be our transaction hash.
 Voilà.